jeffersonvivanco/HTTP_Notes/java_keytool.md

 Distinguished Name prompt (for the private key), then the desired private key password.

+### -gencert
+Generates a certificate as a response to a certificate request file (which can be created by the `keytool -certreq` command).
+The command reads the request from *infile* (if omitted, from the standard input), signs it using alias's private key, and output the X.509 certificate into *outfile* (if omitted, to the standard output).
+If -rfc is specified, output format is BASE64-encoded PEM;
+otherwise, a binary DER is created.

 ## View Keystore Entries

 ### List Keystore Certificate Fingerprints